jordicenzano/hls-trimming-frame-accuracy/README.md

 - The video codec is H264 and the audio coded is aac
 - All the chunks start with and I frame
 - Only 1 video and 1 audio present in the input files
-- The trim in timestamp and the trim out timestamp belongs to different chunks
 - If you use hls manifest (.m3u8) as a source, only relative local paths are allowed
 - The A/V delay in the original stream is reasonable (<2s)

 #Future work
-- Handle single segment trims (in point and out point in the same segment)
 - Make the code usable for any input different than HLS
 - Apply multi-threaded processing in some stages to speed up the process (reasonable goal is to increase the speed x2)
 - Modify the code to process the input files at video GOP level (not chunk level)
-    - Increase the processing speed (GOP vs Chunk)
+    - Increase the processing speed (GOPs use to be smaller than chunks)
     - No need that chunks start with I frame
     - Easier to handle other formats different than HLS